geoxarray/geoxarray/docs/source/contributing.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-GeoXArray could always use more documentation, whether
+Geoxarray could always use more documentation, whether
-as part of the official GeoXArray docs, in docstrings,
+as part of the official Geoxarray docs, in docstrings,
 or even on the web in blog posts, articles, and such.

 Submit Feedback